Incogn1toBro/BlueTeam-Trainer/BUILD.md

 ## 3.8 Take a snapshot of the Victim VM

 In your hypervisor, snapshot the Victim **now**.
 Call it something like `clean-baseline`.
-This is your training baseline — revert here regularly during real use.
+This is your training baseline, revert here after execution of payloads.

 ✅ **Phase 3 complete.** Victim is ready and snapshotted.